LearnLib/alex/book/1.2.1/contents/user-manual/README.md

 # User Manual

-Here you can find a detailed explanation of the concepts and ways to use ALEX, regarding the RESTful API that powers the application as well as the graphical client for it.
+Here we present a detailed explanation of the concepts and ways to use ALEX.
-This document covers the necessary parts to understand and use both parts.

 If you find bugs of any kind relating this application or inaccuracies in this manual, [let us][mails] know.